Content |

 History

-2024: Plan to start construction of the first nuclear power plant with liquid sodium cooling technology
+Plan for the start of construction of the first nuclear power plant with liquid sodium cooling technology

 TerraPower, a company founded by Bill Gates, said in March 2024 that it planned to start building the first new-generation nuclear power plant in the U.S. in June, entering a race with Russian and Chinese rivals to develop and export cheaper reactors.